 How to uninstall Honey in Firefox

-1. Launch Firefox.
+1. Open Firefox.

 2. Click the three horizontal lines on the right side of the toolbar.

-4. Locate Honey in the list, click the three dots to the right of its name and choose Remove.
+4. Locate Honey in the list, click the three dots to the right of its name, and choose Remove.

 Honey can be a very useful browser extension, especially if you do a lot of shopping online.
 But if you no longer use it, follow the steps above to uninstall it and avoid potential problems in the future.